Just like me, you have probably thought about beignets way too many times than you should.

 How to Reheat Beignets in the Oven?

 Another method of reheating beignets is in the oven (or toaster oven).
 This is a pretty good method, suitable even for day-old beignets.

 - Preheat the oven to 350 degrees Fahrenheit (180 degrees Celsius)

 - Place the beignets on a baking sheet or wire rack

-- When the beignets are old, sprinkle them with a few drops of water and wrap them in foil.
+- If the beignets are old, sprinkle them with a few drops of water and wrap the beignets in foil.
 The foil will create steam in the oven, which will soften the dough.

 - Let the beignets heat up for 4 to 5 minutes.
 Remove the foil as soon as possible, so the fritters don’t get too soggy.